chandankrsah09/gatelessparking/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+Project Description:
+GateLess Parking is a comprehensive Parking Management Application designed to help both parking lot administrators and users manage parking spaces efficiently.
+It features a powerful Admin Dashboard that allows parking lot managers to monitor and control parking spots, as well as an Automatic License Plate Recognition (ALPR) simulator for secure entry and exit management.
+The application ensures smooth parking operations, facilitates user-friendly access, and improves overall management of parking spaces.

+Features:
+Admin Dashboard: Provides parking lot managers with a centralized control panel to monitor, manage, and optimize parking spaces.
+ALPR Simulator: Simulates the process of automatic license plate recognition for automated entry/exit in the parking lot.
+User-friendly Interface: Simple and intuitive interface for users to view available parking spaces and book them in real-time.
+Parking Space Management: Tracks the status of each parking space (available, occupied, or reserved).
+Booking System: Allows users to book parking spaces in advance and make payments securely.
+Real-time Updates: Admin dashboard and users see live updates about available parking spaces.
 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.